alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 </details>
 ````

-#### Authenticated user can access the Secure Research Desktop (SRD) desktop
+#### Authenticated user can access workspaces

-Check that the SRE standard user can access the workspace.
+Check that the research user can access a workspace.

-- Login to the remote desktop web client as the SRE standard user.
+- Login to the remote desktop web client as the research user.
+- Select a workspace and login as the research user.

 ````{attention}
 {{camera}} <b>Verify that:</b>